LiveRamp/reslang/docs/reference.md

 ### HTTP Request Headers

-When requests to your API need to include HTTP headers (for example, to pass authentication or authorization information) you can use a `/request-headers` section.
+When requests to your API need to include optional HTTP headers (for example, to pass authentication or authorization information) you can use a `/request-headers` section.
 Any Reslang structure that supports `/operations` sections also supports `/request-headers` sections.